Here are resources to help you fill out your annual Water Use Efficiency (WUE) report.

-- Read the questions and answers about completing your annual WUE report (PDF, DOH 331-459).
+- Read the questions and answers about completing your annual WUE report DOH 331-459 (PDF 192KB).

-- Finally, these tips are also helpful, which are all included in Chapter 8 of the WUE Guidebook (PDF, DOH 331-375).
+- Finally, these tips are also helpful, which are all included in Chapter 8 of the WUE Guidebook 331-375 (PDF 63MB).

-- Once you've collected the data, go online to our our online reporting system and submit the report.
+- Once you've collected the data, go online to our online reporting system and submit your report.

 - You can then search for your completed WUE Report (Senty Internet link).

-- Be brief and concise when reporting to us.
-The online form limits the space you have.
+- Be brief and concise when reporting.
+The online form has limited space.

 - Please fill out all fields in the WUE report.
-Some fields are required and won't allow you to proceed if you leave them blank.
+Required fields won't allow you to proceed if you leave them blank.

 - Submit your report even if you don't have all of the information.
-By submitting your WUE report to us, you can show what progress you have made and meet the annual reporting requirement.
+By submitting your WUE report to us, you can show your progress and meet the annual reporting requirement.
 Use the extra space provided at the end of the WUE report to explain any data fields you may have left empty.

 - You'll need to know the first five numbers of your water system identification number to get into the reporting system.

 - After 30 minutes of inactivity, the system is designed to close automatically.
-If this occurs, any information entered will be lost.
-You will be warned before it closes and have an opportunity to keep working on the report.
+If this occurs, you will lose any information you entered.
+The system warns you before it closes and so you have an opportunity to keep working on the report.

 - Use the WUE reporting worksheet to gather information before you submit the report.

-- You will have an opportunity to review the report for accuracy.
-Once you submit the report, you will not be able to re-open it for editing.
+- You will have an opportunity to review the report for accuracy before you submit.
+Once you submit the report, it will not reopen for editing.